 (To simplify the notation, we have used $d$ for the Floer differentials in both complexes involved.)
 This is given by a moduli space with parameters $(\lambda,\tau) \in \bR^+ \times S^1$.
 The associated Riemann surfaces are constructed as follows: for $\lambda \gg 0$,

-More precisely, we start with the Riemann surface underlying the bracket (and its auxiliary data), and glue in the thimble (equipped with the auxiliary data used to define $b_K$) into the $\zeta_2^+$ end.
+More precisely, start with the Riemann surface underlying the bracket (and its auxiliary data), and glue in the thimble (equipped with the auxiliary data used to define $b_K$) into the $\zeta_1^+$ end.
 The outcome \eqref{eq:lambda-tau} is a cylinder with one marked point (which depends on $\tau$), and this (with its auxiliary data) can easily be deformed to the corresponding Riemann surface in the family underlying $r_K$, which is what we define $S_{\lambda,\tau}$ to be for $\lambda = 0$.
-(It may be more intuitive to think of starting with the given surfaces defining $r_K$, and where we ``pull out'' a neighbourhood of the marked point, thereby creating a neck that stretches as $\lambda \rightarrow \infty$.)
-From this point onwards, the argument follows the standard pattern. \end{proof}
+(It may be more intuitive to think of starting with the given surfaces defining $r_K$, and ``pulling out'' the marked point, thereby creating a neck that stretches as $\lambda \rightarrow \infty$.)
+The argument then follows the standard pattern. \end{proof}